 It’s hard to stand out in a state like Colorado.
-I mean we have 58 mountains over 14,000 feet, numerous jaw-dropping alpine lakes, 3 national parks, we even have sand dunes, and an endless number of cute mountain towns.
+I mean we have 58 mountains over 14,000 feet, numerous jaw-dropping alpine lakes, and three national parks; we even have sand dunes and an endless number of cute mountain towns.
 However, Steamboat Springs has found a way to stand out…with a cowboy hat.
 I started with horseback riding in Steamboat Springs, and it ended up being the gateway to the town’s unique western culture.

 I got in touch with my inner cowboy in Steamboat Springs through its history, food, shops, art, ranches, and rodeo grounds!
 These are the things (in addition to the horseback riding) that make Steamboat stand out as Colorado’s cowboy mountain town.

 Steamboat’s western culture is no gimmick, it’s very real.
 As I walked around town, I passed numerous men, women, and children in cowboy hats and boots.
 These were real ranchers, not tourists.
-It’s a town that has a beautiful rodeo grounds in their city park complex it’s so real!
+It’s a town that has beautiful rodeo grounds in its city park complex it’s so real!

 Steamboat’s Western History

 I heard it said more than once, “Steamboat was a ranch town before it was a ski town.”
 But I kept wondering…why did ranchers flock to the Yampa Valley?

 It’s About the Grass

 I learned that it was the landscape that brought ranchers here.
 It’s wide open – you can’t help but notice this as you descend Rabbit Ears Pass with the expansive, green Yampa Valley below.
 The grass in this valley is particularly conducive to livestock putting on weight.
 In fact, there are a number of present-day ranchers that ship cattle here from places like Texas, just for the summer.
 The weight gain that they get off of the grass here made it worth the trucking costs.